glitch452/MMM-CoinMarketCap/README.md

 When using black and white logo mode, this module actually loads the color logos and a CSS filter is applied to convert the image to grayscale.
 This looks great for most of the logos, but as you can imagine, there may be some that don't look as good as the rest.
 If you would prefer a better black and white logo for a particular currency, you can make your own image file and place it into the `logos\bw` folder.
 Note: the images from the `logos\bw` will be displayed as is, with no CSS filtering applied, so they need to be grayscale images.

 The naming convention for the logos is as follows: `{symbol}-{size}.png`. `{symbol}` represents the currency's short name, usually 3 to 5 characters, which MUST be in lower case.  `{size}` represents the size of the image in pixels.
 There are 4 sizes configured in this module: 16, 32, 64, and 128.
 These image files should be 16x16px, 32x32px, 64x64px, and 128x128px respectively.
+Example: `btc-16.png`

 ## Updates
 To update the module to the latest version, use your terminal to: